-The old areas in Hoi An are compact and pedestrianised and most of the hotels will supply bikes for getting around.
+The old areas in Hoi An are compact and pedestrianized and most of the hotels will supply bikes for getting around.
 Cycle down any of the alleyways that lead off the main thoroughfares and you could end up by the river, at a market or find a café or restaurant that’s hidden away.

-Relax on quiet beaches on Phu Quoc Island
+Find quiet beaches at Phu Quoc Island

 Located off the south coast of Vietnam, and actually closer to Cambodia, Phu Quoc is an island where the beaches are a quiet contrast to the central beaches of Vietnam.

 A new airport has made the island much more accessible, and the most isolated beaches — palm-lined fine white-sand — are a 20-minute drive away.
 Most beaches only have one resort, and it’s rare to be in a hotel in Phu Quoc and look out and see another.

 You don’t need to venture too far into the pristine waters before you can look down and see small fish weaving and darting in the water around your feet.

 Phu Quoc is also a working island.
 The fishermen haul in their catch in the early morning and the local food speciality is barbecued seafood cooked on the beach.

 Start thinking about your experience.
 These itineraries are simply suggestions for how you could enjoy some of the same experiences as our specialists.
 They’re just for inspiration, because your trip will be created around your particular tastes.View All Tours in Vietnam